ivarprudnikov/ivarprudnikov.com/_drafts/2020-01-02-auth0-authentication-website-react-redirects.md

 - [github.com/auth0-samples/auth0-react-samples](https://github.com/auth0-samples/auth0-react-samples)
 - [auth0.com/docs/quickstart/spa/react](https://auth0.com/docs/quickstart/spa/react)

-In essence you need a couple of things, first create an _application_ and update some minor details in settings to be able to login when running locally.
-For now will leave defaults in application addons and connections (those are additional settings).
+In essence you need a couple of things, first create an _application_ and then update some minor details in settings to be able to login when running locally.
+Application _addons_ and _connections_ (those are additional settings) are left with default values.

 #### Create Auth0 application